 This post may contain affiliate sales links.
 Please see my full disclosure policy for details

-These festive Gingerbread cupcakes are homemade and topped with a luscious Cinnamon Dulce de Leche frosting.
-There’s so much spice in these cupcakes between the cinnamon and ginger, the sweet frosting is the perfect topping.
+These festive Gingerbread Cupcakes are homemade and topped with a luscious Cinnamon Dulce de Leche buttercream frosting.
+These cupcakes have the perfect balance of cinnamon & ginger, and are perfect for Thanksgiving & Christmas!

 I’m soaking up the last few days before Christmas enjoying every minute of my Christmas lights, eggnog lattes and frosted sugar cookies (somebody stop me please!).
 We went to a family Christmas party over the weekend and I made my Rum Cake and sugar cookies.

 I love these because they have a wonderful light crumb texture but the flavors pack a nice punch.
-The cupcake is spiced with ginger and cinnamon and a bit of sour cream to help keep them from drying out too quickly.
+The cupcakes are spiced with ginger and cinnamon and a bit of sour cream to help keep them from drying out too quickly.

 For the frosting, I’ve chosen a Cinnamon Dulce De Leche frosting.
-It’s a wonderful compliment to the cupcake.
 The dulce de leche frosting is not to sweet and nicely balanced with the cinnamon.
-It’s smooth in texture and very silky.
+It’s smooth and very silky.

 I know that dulce de leche can be expensive.
 I like to stock up at Trader Joe’s because a small jar is only three dollars.
 I kept mind in the refrigerator too, so it’s nice and thick.
 If you can’t find it, a nice thick caramel could be used as an alternative.